 The KU Aerospace Short Course Program presents free webinars, presented by our industry expert instructors.
 Webinars are offered throughout the year on various topics.
 You may view previously broadcast webinars below.

-NEW for 2019 - History of Airplane Design FREE webinars
+History of Airplane Design FREE webinars

 Dr. Jan Roskam presents the History of Airplane Design webinar series.
 Each one-hour webinar focuses on specific companies and their contributions to the commercial, military and transport aircraft industries.
 Learn from a legend in aircraft design how some of today's best known companies got started, persevered or went bankrupt, merged or made it on their own.
-Five History of Airplane Design webinars are scheduled in 2019.
+Five NEW History of Airplane Design webinars are scheduled in 2020.